nitzan-dex/azure-az900-notes/2_Architecture-and-Services/2.4_Identity-Access-Security/README.md

 ### Describe directory services in Azure, including Microsoft Entra ID and Microsoft Entra Domain Services

-**Entra ID** is a cloud based directory service.
-It's used to control access to cloud resources, uses OAuth or SAML authentication.
+**Entra ID** identityand access management service, authentication for accessing resources,uses OAuth or SAML authentication.

 **Entra ID DS** is a domain service that allows the use of older authentication methods (Kerberos/NTLM) for legacy applications.
-A domain service is a way of organizing resources into units that have a delegated "admin" user.

 ### Describe authentication methods in Azure, including single sign-on (SSO), multifactor authentication, and passwordless
-SSO requires you provide a username and password just once, without having to reauthenticate each time you use a different service.
+- SSO: Single login for multiple services.

-MFA adds an additional requirement to a username and password, such as a security question, code sent to a mobile device, or biometric data like a fingerprint or face-scan.
+- MFA: Adds extra verification like codes or biometrics.

-Passwordless authentication requires you register your device, and from there you just provide a PIN or fingerprint to be authenticated.
-Microsoft Authenticator app has both MFA and passwordless functionality.
+- Passwordless: Use PIN or fingerprint after device registration.
+Microsoft Authenticator supports both MFA and passwordless.

 ### Describe external identities and guest access in Azure
-Consumers of your Microsoft resources don't have to be part of your organization, or even have MS accounts.
-They can use credentials from some other provider to authenticate themselves.
-The maintainer of the MS resources is still responsible for authorization, which can be managed through Azure AD.
+Consumers can use non-MS credentials to access resources.
+Authorization is managed via Azure Entra ID.

 ### Describe Microsoft Entra Conditional Access
-Through Entra, access can be granted or revoked based off signals like the user's identity, device, or location.
-Instead of outright blocking the user, you can also require the user provide an additional form of authentication (MFA).
+Enforces organizational policies, access is granted or revoked based on signals like identity, device, or location.
+You can also require MFA instead of blocking the user.

 ### Describe Azure role-based access control (RBAC)
-Instead of assigning the same permissions to users manually, you can create roles belie a collection of permissions and then assign that role to a _scope_.
-A scope can be a management group, subscription, resource group, or resource.
+Create roles with a set of permissions and assign them to a scope, such as a subscription etc, instead of assigning permissions manually.

 ### Describe the concept of Zero Trust
 Authenticate every time.
 Give minimal permissions required.
 Deny by default.

 ### Describe the purpose of the defense in depth model
 A layered approach to security.
 Starting from the outermost layer:
-- Physical: secure the hardware
+- Physical:
-- Identity & Access: always authentiate
+- Identity & Access:
-- Perimeter: protect from DDoS attacks
+- Perimeter: DDoS attacks
 - Network: inbound and outbound internet access should be limited
 - Compute: VM's should be protected (e.g. require SSH)
 - Application: remove security vulnerabilities within your application